-Challenge 2 expands upon the SCOPF problem posed in Challenge 1 by adding adjustable transformer tap ratios, phase shifting transformers, switchable shunts, price-responsive demand, ramp rate constrained generators and loads, and fast-start unit commitment.
+Challenge 2 expanded upon the SCOPF problem posed in Challenge 1 by adding adjustable transformer tap ratios, phase shifting transformers, switchable shunts, price-responsive demand, ramp rate constrained generators and loads, and fast-start unit commitment.
 Furthermore, Challenge 2 is a maximization problem while Challenge 1 was a minimization problem.
 Specifically, the economic surplus, defined as the benefit of serving load minus the cost of generation, is being maximized.
 It is expected that the objective value of a given solution should be positive, representing economic gain, but negative objectives from poor solutions are possible.

 Additionally, Divisions 3 and 4 within the competition will also permit on/off switching of transmission lines (Divisions 1 and 2 will not).

 Information about the following topics may be accessed quickly using the menu to the left.

 The blue submission button on this page will be active during the submission window and is for Final Event submissions only.
 All other submissions must be made in the Sandbox.
 All submissions are closed while an Event is scored.

 Entrants not previously registered wishing to participate in an Event must submit their registration and be approved by ARPA-E before the Event submission window opens.
 We encourage new entrants to submit their registration as early as possible.
 Your Team page indicates if you are approved or not.